 - Make It Seamless: In-store shopping satisfies a desire for “old-fashioned” holiday traditions, while digital browsing reigns for its convenience and product/price comparison.
 When channels work together, the retailer wins with bigger revenue.
 Competition is fierce, and shoppers will jump ship if you aren’t providing a seamless experience.

-- Know Your Customer: Consumers rely on personalized recommendations — both to cut through the noise and also to fill up shopping baskets to qualify for free shipping and promotions.
+- Know Your Customer: Consumers rely on personalized recommendations to cut through the noise and fill up shopping baskets to qualify for free shipping and promotions.
 Managing your customer data, commerce capabilities, and product information is becoming more crucial than ever.
 If you don’t have the infrastructure in place to excel in these areas, now is the time to start.

 - Have a Holistic Plan: It’s not just about Black Friday anymore.
 Shoppers are also taking advantage of Thanksgiving Day, Cyber Monday, Green Monday, Free Shipping Day, and post-Christmas sales.
 Retailers must be able to support agile pricing and traffic spikes on all major shopping days.